 - Waste Prevention Information Exchange, Environmentally Preferable Purchasing

 General Environmentally Preferable Purchasing Resources

 - Buy Green

 - Economics: Studies on the economics of recycling were conducted for CalRecycle and the former CIWMB.

-- Environmentally Preferable Purchasing Best Practices Manual (PDF, 3.9 MB).
+- Environmentally Preferable Purchasing Best Practices Manual.
 Provided by the California Department of General Services as part of its Green California effort.
 DGS also developed a Buying Green Guide webpage for buyers.

 - The Government Purchasing Project works to encourage the government to use its immense purchasing power to promote safe, cost-effective, energy-efficient, and environmentally-sound products.

 - Model Green Procurement Specifications and Purchasing Guidelines.
 Northeast Recycling Council (NERC)

 - National Center for Remanufacturing and Resource Recovery (NC3R).
 NC3R is internationally recognized as a leading center for applied research in remanufacturing.

 - Pacific Northwest Pollution Prevention Resource Center (PPRC) has compiled information that will assist purchasers in their efforts to establish or maintain an environmental purchasing program.